Tamás Deutsch (swimmer)

-Tamás Deutsch (born 4 December 1969 in Budapest) is a male former backstroke swimmer from Hungary.
+Tamás Deutsch (born 4 December 1969 in Budapest) is a Hungarian former backstroke swimmer.

 Swimming career

 Deutsch competed in three consecutive Summer Olympics for his native country, starting in 1988.
 He won a bronze medal over 200 m at the 1995 FINA Short Course World Championships.
 Despite being of Hungarian nationality he won the ASA National British Championships 200 metres backstroke title in 1990.

 He competed in the 1989 Maccabiah Games, in Israel.